prashanth8983/Hibiscus/README.md

 - "Attention Is All You Need" (Vaswani et al., 2017)
 - Modern transformer implementations (Hugging Face, PyTorch)
 - Best practices from the deep learning community

-## 📞 Support

-For questions, issues, or contributions:
-- Open an issue on GitHub
-- Check the documentation
-- Review the examples

 ---